The Proper Time for the Blessing of the Trees

 Countries where the Trees Blossom at other Times

-A problem exists in the United States, for not always during the month of Nissan do trees begin to blossom.
+A problem exists in the United States, for not always Nissan do the trees begin to blossom during the month of Nissan.
 Therefore, the question becomes whether or not one is permitted to recite the Blessing of the Trees in the month of Iyar.

 The Sefer Ha’Eshkol (authored by Rabbeinu Avraham Av Bet Din, one of the great Rishonim, page 68) writes that one should recite the Blessing of the Trees during the month of Nissan, however, this does not mean that the blessing must be recited specifically in Nissan; rather, this refers to the first time that year that one sees the trees blossom.
 Similarly, the Ritba (Rabbeinu Yom Tov ben Avraham Elasvili) in his commentary on Tractate Rosh Hashanah (11a) writes: “This does not necessarily mean Nissan; rather, every place based on when the trees blossom there.”
 Many other Poskim rule likewise.